Ember.Handlebars.helpers Class packages/ember-handlebars-compiler/lib/main.js:119

 To override this option for your entire application, see "Overriding Application-wide Defaults".

-Disabling the link-to
+Disabling the link-to helper

-By default {{link-to}}
+By default {{link-to}} is enabled.

-helper property will disable the link-to
+any passed value to disabled helper property will disable the link-to helper.

-any passed value to disabled
+any passed value to disabled will disable it except undefined.

-to ensure that only true
+to ensure that only true disable the link-to helper you can

-override the global behaviour of Ember.LinkView
+override the global behaviour of Ember.LinkView.

 1 2 3 4 5 6 7 8 |